-In 3 years, 82% of all internet traffic is going to be video.
+By 2020, 82% of all internet traffic is going to be video.
 You might think that it is all down to Netflix and Amazon.
 But you would be wrong.
-When that prediction was made a year ago, the researchers Frost & Sullivan pointed to the growth in Enterprise Video – enterprise now creates more video in a day than Hollywood makes in a year.
+When that prediction was made, the researchers Frost & Sullivan pointed to the growth in Enterprise Video – enterprise now creates more video in a day than Hollywood makes in a year.
 Here’s our guide to the DOs and DON’Ts of video asset management for Enterprise companies.

 The Value of Enterprise Video

 There are a lot of factors that are driving the growth in enterprise video.
 Ultimately, the backers of video point to the fact that video adds a huge amount of value to an Enterprise.
 There are three main reasons:

 - Within the organisation, executives and employees can engage in a much more personal way whether they work on premise together or remotely.
 Town hall meetings can be held more frequently and studies have shown that increasing the frequency of messaging better aligns teams.